moheebprojects/US-Domestic-Flight-Performance-Dashboard/README.md

 In this project as part of the IBM Data Analyst Certification, i created an interactive dashboard that analysis the performance of the reporting airline to improve fight reliability thereby improving customer reliability.

 # Airline Data Dashboard
-The interactive web-based dashboard for visualizing and analyzing data related to domestic airline flights.
+The interactive web-based dashboard for visualising and analyzing data related to domestic airline flights.
 It's built using Dash, a web framework for Python.
 The dashboard was created through the following steps:

 1. Importing Libraries
 All the essential python libraries required were imported, this including Pandas for data manipulation, Dash for creating web applications, Plotly for data visualization, and more.